huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 ## Prompt enhancing

-Prompt enhancing is a technique for improving prompt quality by using a combination of:
+Prompt enhancing is a technique for quickly improving prompt quality without spending too much effort constructing one.
+It uses a model like GPT2 pretrained on Stable Diffusion text prompts to automatically enrich a prompt with additional important keywords to generate high-quality images.

-- [*Offset noise*](https://www.crosslabs.org//blog/diffusion-with-offset-noise) improves the contrast in bright and dark images and creates better lighting overall.
-This is available as a [LoRA](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/sd_xl_offset_example-lora_1.0.safetensors) from [stabilityai/stable-diffusion-xl-base-1.0](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0).
-- GPT2 enhances the original prompt with a list of words you want.
-This means curating a list of specific keywords and forcing the model to use those words in the original prompt.
-As a result, you can use a very basic prompt and still get very high-quality results without spending too much effort.
-For example, your prompt can be "a cat" and GPT2 can improve it to "cinematic photo of cat, 35mm photograph, film, professional, 4k, highly detailed, breathtaking, hyperrealistic, stunning, ultra, dynamic".
+The technique works by curating a list of specific keywords and forcing the model to generate those words to enhance the original prompt.
+This way, your prompt can be "a cat" and GPT2 can enhance the prompt to "cinematic film still of a cat basking in the sun on a roof in Turkey, highly detailed, high budget hollywood movie, cinemascope, moody, epic, gorgeous, film grain quality sharp focus beautiful detailed intricate stunning amazing epic".

+> [!TIP]
+> You should also use a [*offset noise*](https://www.crosslabs.org//blog/diffusion-with-offset-noise) LoRA to improve the contrast in bright and dark images and create better lighting overall.
+This [LoRA](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/sd_xl_offset_example-lora_1.0.safetensors) is available from [stabilityai/stable-diffusion-xl-base-1.0](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0).

-You can start by defining certain styles and a list of words to enhance a prompt with.
+Start by defining certain styles and a list of words to enhance a prompt with.

 ```py
 import torch